 We will share the story of a boy to understand the value of writing skills.
-There was a boy named Arun.
+So, there was a boy named Arun.
 He was very intelligent and sharp-minded.

 He used to be the first one in the class to raise his hand whenever the teacher asked a question.